-- Except with the prior written permission of Council or an Authorised Officer and in accordance with any conditions that may be required, a person shall not on any public place: - (a) place or leave litter or any material, thing or substance that is likely to be hazardous or cause injury to any person, or likely to create a nuisance; - drive any vehicle except on a formed road, or in a manner that is dangerous or inconsiderate to pedestrians or other vehicles in the public place; - (b) cause or allow any material or thing to be deposited onto a public place or road; - (c) dispose of, the body or part of the body of any animal into a public place or into any water body or onto any bank thereof;

-- (d) deposit, discharge or leave any offensive or dangerous matter or cause pollution of any river, stream, pond, lake, watercourse, or open drain; - (e) leave any work, hole or excavation in a public place in a manner that could be a danger to anyone entering or using that public place; - (f) cause a nuisance by flying from or land any aeroplane including model aeroplanes, helicopter, drones, hot air balloons or hang-gliders except in an emergency; - (g) consume, inject or inhale any psychoactive substances mind-altering substances or offer or sell such substances to any person; - (h) play any game, use or ride any object including but not limited, to skating devices or similar, bicycles or motorised scooters, recklessly or in a manner which may intimidate, be dangerous or cause injury or cause a nuisance to persons in any public place, or damage the public place; - (n) erect or place any structure on, over or under any public place except in compliance with any other Part of this Bylaw; - (o) light any fireworks or explosive material near or on any public place as to endanger, annoy or frighten passers-by or cause distress to animals and wildlife. - (2) An Authorised Officer may give written notice to an owner or occupier requiring them to repair or remove any fence, wall, retaining wall or any other structure encroaching on a public place or posing some danger, if in the Authorised Officer's opinion the said fence, wall, retaining wall, or adjacent land is in a condition that could cause damage or injury to a person.
+- 3.1 Except with the prior written permission of Council or an Authorised Officer and in accordance with any conditions that may be required, a person shall not on any public place: - a. place or leave litter or any material, thing or substance that is likely to be hazardous or cause injury to any person, or likely to create a nuisance - b. cause or allow any material or thing to be deposited onto a public place or road - c. dispose of, the body or part of the body of any animal into a public place or into any water body or onto any bank thereof - d. deposit, discharge or leave any offensive or dangerous matter or cause pollution of any river, stream, pond, lake, watercourse, or open drain - e. leave any work, hole or excavation in a public place in a manner that could be a danger to anyone entering or using that public place - f. cause a nuisance by flying from or land any aeroplane including model aeroplanes, helicopter, drones, hot air balloons or hang-gliders except in an emergency - g. consume, inject or inhale any psychoactive substances or offer or sell such substances to any person - h. play any game, use or ride any object including but not limited, to skating devices or similar, bicycles or motorised scooters, recklessly or in a manner which may intimidate, be dangerous or cause injury or cause a nuisance to persons in any public place, or damage the public place - i. erect or place any structure on, over or under any public place except in compliance with any other Part of this Bylaw - j. light any fireworks or explosive material near or on any public place as to endanger, annoy or frighten passers-by or cause distress to animals and wildlife. - 3.2 An Authorised Officer may give written notice to an owner or occupier requiring them to repair or remove any fence, wall, retaining wall or any other structure encroaching on a public place or posing some danger, if in the Authorised Officer's opinion the said fence, wall, retaining wall, or adjacent land is in a condition that could cause damage or injury to a person.